renaudallard/sniproxy/README.md

 + **Configuration integrity**: Config files are re-checked for strict permissions on reload, all path directives must be absolute, and resolver search domains are treated as literal suffixes instead of being DNS-parsed.
++ **Binder allowlisting**: The privileged binder helper only binds sockets for listener addresses present in the configuration, preventing unprivileged processes from requesting arbitrary bound descriptors.
-+ **DNS-over-TLS upstreams**: Resolver blocks can send queries over TLS via `dot://IP-or-hostname/<SNI>` entries; IP literals now require either a TLS hostname after the slash or `/insecure` to explicitly disable verification.
++ **DNS-over-TLS upstreams**: Resolver blocks can send queries over TLS via `dot://IP-or-hostname/<SNI>[/tls1.2|tls1.3]` entries; IP literals now require either a TLS hostname after the slash or `/insecure` to explicitly disable verification.
+TLS 1.2 is enforced by default, and TLS 1.3 can be requested when supported by the linked OpenSSL.

 ### DNS Resolution
 + **Asynchronous DNS** via dedicated resolver process (powered by c-ares from 0.8.7)